case/evbogue.com/haters.md

 ### Cyborg discrimination

 In early 2011, after I quit the minimalism thing, I wrote an ebook called Augmented Humanity.
-(Buy it with my [old shit](/oldshit))
+(Buy it in [The Odyssey](/odyssey))

 I'd gotten really into the intersection of humanity and technology, and the effects it had on people.
 When people pick up new tech, it changes them.
 A person before they get on the Internet is different than after.
 A person before they use a Zipcar is different than after.